 Even though your children sleep there, mark "Day Only."
 Residential Boarding Schools have complex requirements.

-Even though they are private, certified nonpublic nonsectarian schools must follow ALL the Education Codes for PUBLIC SCHOOLS, as well as those for private ones.
-Therefore, we suggest that you NOT pursue certification, and check "no" to this question, even if one of your children has learning issues or had an IEP when in public school.
+We suggest that you check "no" to this question, even if one of your children has learning issues or had an IEP when in public school.

 17. Grade Span Offered

 You are to select, from a drop down menu, the lowest and highest grades OFFERED by your school, not the grades actually attended by your children.
-Do not offer kindergarten; regulations for kindergartens are more detailed than those for private elementary and secondary schools and marking this box will open you up to additional bureaucratic regulation.
 Since kindergarten is not compulsory, it is not necessary to offer it even if you have age-appropriate children.
 For example: You may choose to offer grades 1 - 12 or grades 1 - 6 even if you only have one child in the 3rd grade.

 18. High School Diploma Offered